-However, as employees or agents of the University, we are all risk managers.
-What does that mean?
+As employees or agents of the University, we are all risk managers.
 Whether "risk manager" is in our job title or job description is irrelevant.
-We all are presented with risk in the workplace.
-For example, we all have resources at our discretion, such as staff, finances, property and information.
-What we do or do not do with those resources Read more about Who manages risk at the University?
+We all are presented with risk in the workplace and must act to address risk in an informed manner.

 A list of risk management leads at Harvard's schools and central administration units can be accessed below.
 These individuals can help you think about how best to address your risks and/or connect you with other risk management leaders at the University.